napalmCore/SaveHere/README.md

 ## What this app does

-SaveHere is a minimal cloud file manager that allows you to download files from the internet and store them on your own server, either locally or on a VPS.
-It uses Docker, React for frontend, ASP.NET Core for backend, Nginx for serving downloaded files and a few Docker images for other functionalities.
+SaveHere is a minimal cloud file manager that allows you to download files from the internet and store them on your own server.
+It uses ASP.NET Core with Blazor.

 The app was built to address the issue of downloading large files from slow servers or unstable connections.
 With SaveHere, you can enter the URL of the file you want to download, and the app will download it to your server.
 You can then download the file from your own server using your own domain name and URL, with the ability to pause and resume the download as needed.

-SaveHere keeps a list of all download requests and downloaded files, allowing you to easily manage your files.
-You can delete files from the server at any time.
-The app currently does not support uploading files from your local machine, but that feature is planned for a future release.

-SaveHere is designed to be lightweight and easy to use, with a focus on simplicity and functionality.
-Whether you're downloading files for personal or professional use, SaveHere can help you do it more efficiently and reliably.

 ## Dependencies

-To run SaveHere, you will need to have the following dependencies installed:
+To run SaveHere, you will need to have .Net 8+ installed.
+Checkout [ms/dotnet](https://dotnet.microsoft.com/en-us/download) or [ms/dotnet-sdk](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-* [Docker](https://docs.docker.com/get-docker/): SaveHere is containerized using Docker, so you will need to have Docker installed on your machine.
-* [Docker Compose](https://docs.docker.com/compose/install/): SaveHere uses Docker Compose to manage its containers, so you will need to have Docker Compose installed as well.
-* (Optional) [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and [vscode](https://code.visualstudio.com/) for development.
+If you're running ubuntu, you can just do `sudo apt install dotnet8`.

 In addition, it is recommended that you run SaveHere behind a reverse proxy such as [Nginx](https://nginx.org/) or [Nginx Proxy Manager](https://nginxproxymanager.com/).
 This will allow you to access the app using your own domain name and SSL certificate, and provide additional security and performance benefits.